erichards52/Master-Project/README.md

 `<$DIR_DB>` can be replaced with the database that you have made (i.e.: mine is HumanVirusBacteriaRat).

-`preload` allows the user to preload the database, useful if carrying out multiple classifications.
-`fastq-input` allows the user to use FASTQ files rather than FASTA.
-`--paired` allows the user to use paired-end reads.
-`<$DIR_DB>` can be replaced with the database that you have made (i.e. mine is HumanVirusBacteriaRat).
 ------------------------

 In order to store output, you could either create a bash script and concatenante the output: (i.e.: KrakenClassificationScript.sh > KrakenOutput.txt) or simply concatenate the command itself: